-• Status Bar: This widget enables you to disable icons on the status bar by deselecting the check box of an icon to disable it, to rearrange icons by dragging and dropping the icon, and to disable the complete status bar by deselecting the leftmost check box.
+• Status Bar: This widget enables you to disable and reorder icons on the status bar.
+Deselect the check box of an icon to disable it, or rearrange icons by dragging and dropping the icon.
+To disable the complete status bar deselect the check box on the left.

-3.14 Alternative Firmware (EFI)
+4.14 Alternative Firmware (EFI)